OXBO Energy

 Thermal response test procedures and data are rarely audited for independent QA/QC.
 The chain of data custody is broken at every handoff.

-In petroleum engineering, we accept subsurface uncertainty and build sophisticated workflows to characterize it, quantify it, and make decisions under it.
+In mature subsurface engineering disciplines, practitioners accept geologic uncertainty and build sophisticated workflows to characterize it, quantify it, and make decisions under it.

 In geoexchange, almost none of that exists.
-The thermal mathematics of a borefield are directly analogous to pressure-transient analysis in petroleum engineering — a discipline with decades of rigorous, peer-reviewed development.
+The thermal mathematics of a borefield are directly analogous to pressure-transient analysis — a discipline with decades of rigorous, peer-reviewed development.
 The tools exist.
 They have simply never been applied to this industry.

 Everyone knows the data is unreliable.
 The universal response is to overdesign — drill more bores, drill deeper, add margin to every calculation.
 That margin is real money, and it is the largest reason geoexchange cannot compete on first cost.